Dick Nyers

-Charles Richard Nyers (born September 8, 1934) is a former American football player and coach.
-He played professionally for Baltimore Colts of the National Football League (NFL).
-He played college football at the University of Indianapolis.
+Charles Richard Nyers (born October 8, 1934) is an American former professional football player and college coach.
+He played for the Baltimore Colts of the National Football League (NFL), after playing collegiately at Indiana Central (today the University of Indianapolis).
 Nyers served as the head football coach at his alma mater from 1970 to 1971, compiling a record of 9–11.
 He was inducted into the Indiana Football Hall of Fame in 2014.